MichaelRSilva/calculator/README.md

-# Calculator
+# CalculatorMS

-CalculatorMC - FreeCodeCamp's Front-End Project.
+CalculatorMS - FreeCodeCamp's Front-End Project.
 The following tools / frameworks / technologies are being used:

 * HTML5
 * CSS3